Qutb Shahi tombs: First sultan

+Second sultan

+Jamsheed Quli Qutb Shah (1543-1550) was the second sultan.

-Near the tomb of Sultan Quli is that of his son, Jamsheed, the second in the line of Qutb Shahi sultans.
-Built in 1550 A.D., this is the only Qutb Shahi tomb which has not been fashioned from shining black basalt.
+Near the tomb of Sultan Quli is that of his son, Jamsheed.
+Built in 1550 CE, this is the only Qutb Shahi tomb which has not been fashioned from shining black basalt.
 Its appearance, too, is quite unlike the other tombs in the garden — it rises gracefully in two stories, unlike the squat tombs of the other kings.
 Jamsheed Quli Qutb Shah's is the only tomb of a Qutb Shahi ruler without any inscriptions; of course, Jamsheed's son, Subhan's tomb also does not have any inscriptions.

+Third sultan

-Subhan Quli Qutb Shah ruled for a short time.
+Subhan Quli Qutb Shah (1550) was the third sultan and ruled for a short time.
 Subhan's tomb stands midway between the tombs of his father and grandfather.
 He was popularly called Chhote Malik (Small Master).
+Subhan's tomb also does not have any inscriptions.

+Fourth sultan

-Sultan Ibrahim Quli Qutb Shah's tomb, built in 1580, after his death, is slightly larger than Sultan Quli's tomb.
+Ibrahim Quli Qutb Shah Wali (1550-1580) was the fourth sultan.

+His tomb, built in 1580, after his death, is slightly larger than Sultan Quli's tomb.
 Traces of the enameled tiles, which once adorned this mausoleum, can still be seen on the southern wall.
 The tomb has two graves in the main chamber and 16 on the terrace; some of them probably are those of his six sons and three daughters.
 There are inscriptions in the Thuluth script on all faces of the sarcophagus.
-The three famous calligraphists — Isphalan, Ismail and Taqiuddin Muhammad Salih — who left a store of Naskh, Thuluth and Nastaliq inscriptions on the many Qutb Shahi edifices in the city, were contemporaries of Ibrahim Shah.
+The three famous calligraphists — Isphalan, Ismail, and Taqiuddin Muhammad Salih — who left a store of Naskh, Thuluth, and Nastaliq inscriptions on the many Qutb Shahi edifices in the city, were contemporaries of Ibrahim Shah.

+Fifth sultan

+Muhammad Quli Qutb Shah (1580-1612) was the fifth sultan.